streamnative/sn-demos/kop-with-aws-glue/hudi-connector-example.md

 1️⃣ We use an [AWS CloudFormation template](http://aws.amazon.com/cloudformation) to provision some resources for our solution.
 So you need a AWS account first.

+2️⃣ The template requires you to select an EC2 key pair.
+This key is configured on an EC2 instance that lives in the public subnet.
+We use this EC2 instance to ingest data to StreamNative Pulsar cluster.
+Make sure you have a key in the AWS Region where you deploy the template.
+If you don’t have one, you can [create a new key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).

-2️⃣ Follow [this tutorial](https://www.notion.so/streamnativeio/StreamNative-Cloud-for-Kafka-DRAFT-6aa74659b5f5495883beaa88e21eabc6) to create a Pulsar cluster and a service account on StreamNative Cloud.
+3️⃣ Follow [this tutorial](https://www.notion.so/streamnativeio/StreamNative-Cloud-for-Kafka-DRAFT-6aa74659b5f5495883beaa88e21eabc6) to create a Pulsar cluster and a service account on StreamNative Cloud.

 ## Create the Apache Hudi connection